Billy-Night/world_surf_journal/README.md

 ## Future Development
 Some of the main features to add in the future are :
- - The ability for the user to delete their trips.
  - The ability for the user to update their profile.
  - The ability for the user to upload an image to their trip.
  - The ability for the user to view all their trips on a aesthetically pleasing map, with expandable icons etc...